cdhigh/weedata/readme.md

 ```

 ### MongoDbClient
-weedata uses pymongo as the underlying MongoDB driver.
+weedata uses pymongo as the MongoDB driver.
 After correctly installing the MongoDB service and pymongo, create a client following this API signature.
 The parameter 'project' corresponds to the MongoDB database name, and 'host' can be passed as complete database url.
 ```
-MongoDbClient(project, host='127.0.0.1', port=27017, username=None, password=None
+MongoDbClient(project, dbUrl='mongodb://127.0.0.1:27017/')
 ```

 ### RedisDbClient
-weedata uses redis-py as the underlying redis driver.
+weedata uses redis-py as the redis driver.
 After correctly installing the redis service and redis-py, create a client following this API signature.
-The parameter 'project' corresponds to the redis key prefix, and 'host' can be passed as complete database url, you can also choose which db to be used by passing the parameter 'db', it's range is [0-15].
+The parameter 'project' corresponds to the redis key prefix, and 'host' can be passed as complete database url, you can also choose which db to be used by passing the parameter 'db', the range is [0-15].
 ```
-RedisDbClient(project, host='127.0.0.1', port=6379, db=0, password=None, key_sep=':')
+RedisDbClient(project, dbUrl='redis://127.0.0.1:6379/0', key_sep=':')
 ```

 > **Important Notice:**
-> 1. Redis functions as an in-memory database.
-Although it includes disk persistence capabilities, this feature does not ensure complete data integrity and presents a potential risk of data loss.
+> Redis functions as an in-memory database.
+Although it includes disk persistence capabilities, this feature does not ensure 100% data integrity and presents a potential risk of data loss.
 Prior to implementing Redis as a storage database, it is crucial to grasp pertinent knowledge and configure it appropriately, including enabling RDB (Redis Database) or AOF (Append Only File) functionality.
 For example, you can add two lines in redis.conf:
 ```
 appendonly yes
 appendfsync always
 ```

-> 2. It is only suitable for applications with very small data volumes because weedata does not optimize queries for Redis, necessitating a full table scan for each query.
-For larger data volumes, it is recommended to utilize MongoDB or Datastore instead.

 ### PickleDbClient